-SubLunar is a progressive rock band from Poland who describe their music as atmospheric prog/post-rock, with occasional ventures into heavier stylistic territories.
-A Random Moment of Stillness, their second album, features six tracks that do just that, seamlessly flowing from one mood to another as dark, pensive passages give way to expansive, uplifting peaks.
-Stretched-out guitar lines, intricate drumming, and deep, resonant bass form the backbone of the tracks, while vocals add texture to the arrangements.
+Sublunar is a progressive rock band from Poland who describe their music as atmospheric prog and post rock, with occasional ventures into heavier stylistic territory.
+A Random Moment of Stillness, their second album, features six tracks that fully commit to that approach.
+Across forty two minutes, stretched guitar lines, intricate drumming, and deep, resonant bass playing move naturally from one mood to another.
+Dark, pensive passages slowly open into wider, uplifting peaks, and Lukasz Dumara’s vocals sit comfortably within the arrangements, adding texture without crowding the music.

 0 Comments